rbnphlp/ImageArt/README.md

     - A HomePage : Page explaining User needs and Web app Goals
-    - Gallery: Page to display Paintings along with a Title , likes & No of Images uploaded
+    - Gallery: Page to display Paintings along with a Title , likes & No of Images uploaded  with search and sorting options
+    - View Painting: Page to display a single Paintings in a User chosen Frame  and option to save the shopping bag
-    - Add a Holiday : A form page which allows users to add Holidays with a Title and Description (available as FAB at the bottom of page)
+    - Create  : A form page which allows users to create new paintings and allow users to either save it to the Gallery or simply view the painting
-    - Add  Memories : A fom page which allows users to add Memories with Title and Description (available as FAB at the bottom of page)
+    - Shopping bag : A page which allows users to view theur shopping products
     - Subsuquent Edit and Delete Pages from the above
-    - Memories : Page displaying a carousel of Memories in a card image
+    - Sign In / Create Account : Allow users to sign-up or login in to the website information
+    - Order History: Allow users to view their previous Order History
+    - Payment Form : Which Allows users to pay for their items in the shopping bag

 Initial wireframe used for developing a prototype :

 > ![](https://github.com/rbnphlp/ImageArt/blob/master/media/home_images/wireframe1.png)